Sean Zonneveld

 “That was one of the most important things for me,” he says.
 “The network you get out of this is incredible.
 It exceeded my expectations.”

-Through both long class hours and late-night drinks on the international field trips, students have the chance to bond and learn from each others’ diverse expertise, building long-lasting connections.
+Through long class hours and late-night drinks on international field trips, students have the chance to bond and learn from each other's diverse expertise, building long-lasting connections.
+But perhaps best of all, he was still making an impact at work, seeing the results of his studies in real-time.

-"One of the major projects we do in the SSE MBA program is a ChangeLive project, about implementing a change within a company," Sean explains.
+"One of the major projects we do in the Executive MBA program is a ChangeLive project, about implementing a change within a company," Sean explains.
 “The program gives you a very strong theoretical background about change processes, people’s behavior, and managing change, and they give you quite an extensive amount of tools and framework to work with."

 "It was hugely useful.
 I invested a lot in that course," he says.
 "The studies and work tied together very well."

-That’s the great thing about the Stockholm School of Economics in a nutshell, he says: It’s relevant and hands-on.
-Students learn every aspect of business management, theoretical and practical, and then get to implement it to make a real-time change.
-Halfway through the program Sean took on a new role, as Regional Sales Manager for the Benelux area - and again, he was able to make an impact almost instantaneously.
-The region has already achieved 22 percent growth over just a few short months, thanks largely to what Sean has learned through the SSE MBA program.
+Halfway through the program, Sean took on a new role as Regional Sales Manager for the Benelux area.
+Once again, he was able to make an impact almost instantaneously.
+The region achieved 22 percent growth over just a few short months, largely thanks to what Sean had learned through the Executive MBA program.